We consider ourselves lucky to have the support of the following organisations.

 Seafarers UK offers financial support to the future leaders of large commercial yachting.
 It distributes funds to support high quality training for those who would otherwise not be able to access it.
 Seafarers UK has supported selected cadetship places at UKSA, providing significant funding to successful candidates.

 The Prince’s Trust helps change young lives in four key target groups; Unemployed young people, Young people underachieving in education, Young people leaving care, Young offenders and ex-offenders.
-UKSA are proud to run the following programmes in conjunction with The Prince’s Trust.
+UKSA is proud to run the following programmes in conjunction with The Prince’s Trust.

 - A short, inspiring, course that can help you move forward with your life after having a go at some fun activities.
 It is for unemployed 16-25 year olds.
 You will receive 1:1 support to help you think about what you want to do after the course.